tandemdude/hikari-lightbulb/docs/source/guides/command-groups.rst

 ==================

 To add a subcommand to a given command group or subgroup you have to provide a subcommand class to the :obj:`lightbulb.decorators.implements` decorator.
-In this case, that would be the class ``commands.PrefixSubCommand``.
+In this case, that would be the class ``lightbulb.PrefixSubCommand``.
 Note that this only creates the command, we still need to link it back to the group that it belongs to.
 To do this we use the :obj:`lightbulb.commands.base.CommandLike.child` decorator as seen below.

 .. code-block:: python

     import lightbulb
-    from lightbulb import commands

     bot = lightbulb.BotApp(..., prefix="!")

     @bot.command
     @lightbulb.command("foo", "test group")
-    @lightbulb.implements(commands.PrefixCommandGroup)
+    @lightbulb.implements(lightbulb.PrefixCommandGroup)
-    async def foo(ctx: lightbulb.context.Context) -> None:
+    async def foo(ctx: lightbulb.Context) -> None:
         await ctx.respond("invoked foo")

     @foo.child
     @lightbulb.command("bar", "test subcommand")
-    @lightbulb.implements(commands.PrefixSubCommand)
+    @lightbulb.implements(lightbulb.PrefixSubCommand)
-    async def bar(ctx: lightbulb.context.Context) -> None:
+    async def bar(ctx: lightbulb.Context) -> None:
         await ctx.respond("invoked foo bar")

 The subcommand ``bar`` would be invoked by first invoking its parent ``foo``, and then separating the invocation of